Posted on the : 18th December 2013

 “We firmly believe that renewable energy offers the opportunity to transform the economy of the South Bank and the Humber region as a whole.
 We know that view is shared by the overwhelming majority of people in the area, including local Members of Parliament, by local authorities the Local Enterprise Partnership and a wide range of local businesses.

-“In particular we are indebted to North Lincolnshire Council with whom we have worked throughout the development of our plans for Able Humber Port and the Able Marine Energy Park.
+“In particular we are indebted to North Lincolnshire Council with whom we have worked throughout the development of our plans for Humber Ports and the Humber Ports Port.
 Their support and guidance has been invaluable.

 “Today we now know that our collective hopes and ambitions for the area are also shared by the Government.”Return To News...